ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

 If nothing blocks the exception it will move on and on and finally it will reach the top level.
-When there's no place to return any more, @ruby@ gives out a message and ends with a non-zero exit code.
+When there's no place to return any more, `ruby` gives out a message and ends with a non-zero exit code.

 ```TODO-lang